 Palliative care helps people with a serious illness feel better; physically, emotionally and spiritually.
-It can improve quality of life by helping doctors and other caregivers understand a patient's concerns at the moment and goals for care in the future.
+It focuses improving quality of life at any stage of an illness.

-An example is managing pain that may come with a life-limiting illness.
-Because everyone deals with pain differently, we listen to patients and work with their doctor to help manage pain at the right level and at the right time.
+An example is managing pain that may arise with an illness.
+Because everyone deals with pain differently, we listen to patients, family members and doctors to help patients get relief at the right level and at the right time.

 Palliative care includes:

 - Managing nausea or loss of appetite

 Palliative care can begin as soon as someone is diagnosed with an illness.
 It does not signal that a person has given up hope for recovery or a cure.
 Some patients with chronic diseases may move in and out of palliative care as the need arises, or transition to hospice if their prognosis is six months or less.